ReynaldoAMartinez/Microsoft-30-day-challenge/docs/MS-Day11.md

-# Go through the rest of the threat policies and understand what the default policies can do
+# Day 11 - Go through the rest of the threat policies and understand what the default policies can do
 # To check the email policies, I navigate to Defender / Email & collaboration / Policies & rules
 # There are two categories: Threat policies  &  Alert policy